-The VM is responsible for executing p-code (pseudo-code, a.k.a. bytecode), which is a kind of machine code your Tibbo BASIC/C applications compile into.
+The VM is responsible for executing p-code (pseudo-code, a.k.a. bytecode), a kind of machine code into which your Tibbo BASIC/C applications compile.

-Tibbo BASIC/C applications are sandboxed.
-That is, they run within the confines of the VM and are prevented from derailing TiOS.
-TiOS always has the complete control over your application.
+Tibbo BASIC/C applications are sandboxed: they run within the VM's confines and are prevented from derailing TiOS.
+TiOS always has complete control over your application.

-TiOS includes an upload and debug interface allowing you to upload a compiled application binary to the device and then control the VM with commands sent over the Ethernet network.
+TiOS includes an upload and debug interface, allowing you to upload a compiled application binary to the device and then control the VM with commands sent over the network.

 Events and event-based execution

 Events are a core concept in TiOS.
-They are the only way in which any code gets executed, ever.
+They are always the only way in which any code gets executed.

 Every TiOS device maintains an event queue.
 Events are registered by the master process, go into the queue, and are taken out of the other end of the queue by the VM.

-The execution is single-threaded, i.e. there is only one event queue.
-All events begin executing in the exact order in which they were queued (more).
+Execution is single-threaded (i.e., there is only one event queue).
+All events begin executing in the exact order in which they were queued.

 However, there is a way to execute events out of the standard order by using the doevents statement.
 This is an advanced feature that we'll explore more in-depth later.